Rob Schroeder

-Robert Edward "Rob" Schroeder (May 11, 1926 − December 3, 2011) was a racing driver from the United States, born in El Dorado.
+Robert Edward Schroeder (May 11, 1926 − December 3, 2011) was a racing driver from the United States, born in El Dorado.
 He lived in Medina, Wisconsin and participated in one Formula One World Championship Grand Prix, the 1962 United States Grand Prix, on October 7, 1962.
-He finished tenth, seven laps behind the winner, and scored no championship points.
+He finished tenth, seven laps behind race winner Jim Clark, and scored no championship points.
 He died after suffering from a short period of ill-health and heart problems in a Dallas hospital in 2011.